ProblemShooter/personal-website/README.md

-# Aaditya Jauhari's Portfolio ✨
+# Aaditya's Tech Safar: A Portfolio✨

 Welcome!
 This is the official repository for my personal portfolio website.
 Think of it as my digital playground where I bring ideas to life with code.